PaulNendick/paulnendick.github.com/_posts/articles/2012-11-05-maya-rosetta-stone.md

 ## Installation options
 ### MAYA_VERSION

-This is a Baseblack invention making it ~easy~ possible to install multiple versions of Maya simultaneously.
+This is a Baseblack invention making it possible to install multiple versions of Maya simultaneously.

     export MAYA_VERSION=default